Differential privacy: ε-differential privacy

-The 2006 Dwork, McSherry, Nissim and Smith article introduced the concept of ε-differential privacy, a mathematical definition for the privacy loss associated with any data release drawn from a statistical database.
+The 2006 Cynthia Dwork, Frank McSherry, Kobbi Nissim, and Adam D. Smith article introduced the concept of ε-differential privacy, a mathematical definition for the privacy loss associated with any data release drawn from a statistical database.
 (Here, the term statistical database means a set of data that are collected under the pledge of confidentiality for the purpose of producing statistics that, by their production, do not compromise the privacy of those individuals who provided the data.)

-The intuition for the 2006 definition of ε-differential privacy is that a person's privacy cannot be compromised by a statistical release if their data are not in the database.
-Therefore, with differential privacy, the goal is to give each individual roughly the same privacy that would result from having their data removed.
-That is, the statistical functions run on the database should not overly depend on the data of any one individual.
+The definition of ε-differential privacy requires that a change to one entry in a database only creates a small change in the probability distribution of the outputs of measurements, as seen by the attacker.
+The intuition for the definition of ε-differential privacy is that a person's privacy cannot be compromised by a statistical release if their data are not in the database.
+In differential privacy, each individual is given roughly the same privacy that would result from having their data removed.
+That is, the statistical functions run on the database should not be substantially affected by the removal, addition, or change of any individual in the data.

-Of course, how much any individual contributes to the result of a database query depends in part on how many people's data are involved in the query.
+How much any individual contributes to the result of a database query depends in part on how many people's data are involved in the query.
 If the database contains data from a single person, that person's data contributes 100%.
 If the database contains data from a hundred people, each person's data contributes just 1%.
 The key insight of differential privacy is that as the query is made on the data of fewer and fewer people, more noise needs to be added to the query result to produce the same amount of privacy.
 Hence the name of the 2006 paper, "Calibrating noise to sensitivity in private data analysis."

-The 2006 paper presents both a mathematical definition of differential privacy and a mechanism based on the addition of Laplace noise (i.e. noise coming from the Laplace distribution) that satisfies the definition.